Andy Warhol Photographs

 This collection consists of 149 photographs, 99 Polaroids, and 50 black-and-white silver gelatin prints, created between 1975 and 1985.
 Some of the photos are formal portraits, others are candid shots, and a few are still lifes.
 The photographs include images of Warhol's friends such as Jon Gould, artists such as Jamie Wyeth, and celebrities such as Princess Caroline of Monaco.

-A few of the photographs are matted for presentation, but a majority of them are housed in sleeves in folders.
-The images are organized in order according to the inventory numbers provided by the Warhol Foundation.
+Most of the photographs are matted for exhibition, but some are housed in sleeves in folders.
+The images are organized by format, alphabetically, and in order according to the inventory numbers provided by the Warhol Foundation.
 These numbers are also used as the filenames of the digital copies.

 Open for research.

 University of Houston System Public Art only has ownership of the physical items within the collection.
 The original owner (The Andy Warhol Foundation for the Visual Arts, Inc.) reserves and retains all copyright, publication, and reproduction rights.

 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.

 To obtain permission to reproduce any images in the collection, contact Ms. Janet Hicks at the Artists Rights Society with a request for further consideration.

 The Artists Rights Society

 New York, New York 10012